Xilinx/XilinxTclStore/README.md

 ### Fetch and merge updates to your cloned repository

-If you have already cloned the repository, then you may want to fetch and merge the latest updates into your clone.
+If you have already cloned the repository, then you may want to fetch and merge the latest updates into your clone.<p>
-The lastest and greatest official apps are available in the "master" branch so this is where you want to merge into.
+The lastest and greatest official apps are available in the "master" branch so this is where you want to merge into.<p>

 ```bash
 cd XilinxTclStore